nus-cs2103-AY2425S1/ip/docs/README.md

 Total number of tasks in list: 2   # number of tasks depends on the tasklist currently Type command "list" to see full list of tasks.
 ```
-`deadline` command will fail if the task description and/or deadline is missing.
+`deadline` command will fail if the task description and/or deadline is missing or blank.
 Error will be shown if the deadline format is not in **yyyy:MM:dd** (year:month:day) format. <br>

 ### Add Event Task